 Authentication: To provide assurance that the products has come from approved sources.

-Piracy protection and selective access are achieved by encrypting the products and providing cell permits to decrypt them.
-Cell permits have an expiration date to enable access to the products for a licensed period.
+Piracy protection and selective access are achieved by encrypting the products and providing data permits to decrypt them.
+Data permits have an expiration date to enable access to the products for a licensed period.
 Data Servers will encrypt the digital products before supplying it to the Data Client.
-The encrypted products are then decrypted by the end-user system (e.g. ECS/ECDIS) prior to being reformatted and imported into the System Internal Format (e.g. SENC.)
+The encrypted products are then decrypted by the end-user system (for example ECDIS/ECS) prior to being reformatted and imported into the System Internal Format (for example SENC).
 Authentication is provided by means of digital signatures applied to the product files.

 The security scheme does not specifically address how the product information can be protected once it is within an end-user application.
-This is the responsibility of the OEMs.
+This is the responsibility of the Original Equipment Manufacturers (OEMs).

-The scheme allows for the mass distribution of protected products on hard media (e.g. DVD) and can be accessed and used by all customers with a valid license containing a set of permits.
-Selective access to individual products is supported by providing users with a licensed set of permits containing the encrypted cell keys.
+The scheme enables the mass distribution of protected datasets on hard media (for example DVD) and can be accessed and used by all customers with a valid license containing a set of data permits.
+Selective access to individual products is supported by providing users with a licensed set of data permits containing the encrypted cell keys.
 This license is created using a unique hardware identifier of the target system and is unique to each Data Client.
 Consequently licenses cannot be exchanged between individual Data Clients.

 The scheme uses a compression algorithm to reduce the size of the dataset.
-Unencrypted product files contain many repeating patterns of information, e.g. coordinate information.
-Compression is therefore always applied before the product file is encrypted and uncompressed after the decryption on the data client system (normally an ECS/ECDIS).
+Unencrypted product files contain many repeating patterns of information; for example coordinate information.
+Compression is therefore always applied before the product file is encrypted and uncompressed after the decryption on the data client system (normally an ECDIS/ECS).

 Participants in the Protection Scheme